sassoftware/iot-esp-lua-window-basics/README.md

 ## Introduction

-The 2021.1.5 ESP release (september 2021) introduces a new Window : the Lua Window.
+The 2022.09 ESP release introduces a new Window: the Lua Window.
 This window allows ESP developers processing events using Lua language scripting.

 [Lua](https://www.lua.org) is a powerful, efficient, lightweight, embeddable scripting language.
 It supports procedural programming, object-oriented programming, functional programming, data-driven programming, and data description.
 These strenghts make it a very good embeded scripting language and one of the most used these days.